agoniko/RS_2021/README.md

 3. in a linux terminal execute the following commands:
   * **gcloud auth login**: this command will open a browser and ask you to authenticate with your Google account
+  * **gcloud config set project whoteach-dev**: this command will set the project whoteach-dev
   * **gcloud auth configure-docker**: this command will configure the docker authentication
   * **sudo chmod 666 /var/run/docker.sock**: this command will allow the docker daemon to write to the socket
 2. Build the Docker image